mcorcuera/halbuilder-jaxrs/README.md

 It uses annotations similar to JAXB API to identify the properties, links and embedded elements of the Object to help consuming and producing HAL representations

 ### Annotating Java objects
+The following code show a basic yet complete example of using those annotations:
 ```java
 @HalRootElement
 public class Resource {